nhhegde/College-Projects/2015/FEC Interactive Data Visualization/README.md

     $ ./install_vm_requirements.sh

-To get started, you'll need to bootstrap the database .
-Continue reading through the `README` as you wait for this to download (it takes a bit of time).
+To get started, you'll need to bootstrap the database.

     $ cd $BASE_DIR/bootstrap
     $ ./import-fec.sh

 This will populate a database that is configured with credentials accessible by the Flask web service.